-77 Based on our review of the Financial Information, which is not an audit, and applying the materiality criteria adopted by the DDC nothing has come to our attention that causes us to believe that:
+Based on our review of the Financial Information, which is not an audit, and applying the materiality criteria adopted by the DDC, nothing has come to our attention that causes us to believe that:

-- the Financial Information presented in [section of the Public Document containing the Financial Information] is misleading or deceptive (including by omission) in the form and context in which it appears; or - (b) the due diligence enquiries set out in the DDPM adopted by the DDC as it relates to the Financial Information do not constitute all enquiries which are reasonable in the circumstances so far as the Financial Information is concerned.
+- (a) the Financial Information is misleading or deceptive (including by omission) in the form and context in which it appears; or - (b) the due diligence enquiries set out in the DDPM adopted by the DDC as they relate to the Financial Information do not constitute all enquiries which are reasonable in the circumstances so far as the Financial Information is concerned.

-All matters in relation to the Financial Information which arose during the course of our work have been dealt with by management of the [Client/Issuer] or the DDC and, accordingly, there are no outstanding issues in relation to the Financial Information identified as part of our work which require the attention of the [Client/Issuer] and the DDC.
+All matters in relation to the Financial Information which arose during the course of our work have been addressed by management of the [Client/Issuer] or the DDC and, accordingly, there are no outstanding issues in relation to the Financial Information identified as part of our work which require the attention of the [Client/Issuer] and the DDC.